sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 ## 2. Requirements and Assumptions
 ### 2.1.
 Onboarding
-* The SmartSwitch host PMON should be able to Power Cycle, Shutdown, Reset, and rest the PCIe link per DPU or the entire system
+* The SmartSwitch host PMON should be able to Power Cycle, Shutdown, Reset, and rest the PCIe link per DPU or the entire system.
+The DPU_MODULE will behave like the LINE_CARD_MODULE with respect to these functions.
+    #### SmartSwitch Expected PowerUp sequence:
+    * When the smartswitch device is booted, the host will boot first and leave the DPUs in power-down state by default.
+    * The user will powerup/boot the DPUs as needed.

+    #### SmartSwitch Expected PowerDown sequence:
+    * When the smartswitch device is completely shutdown, it will try to gracefully shutdown all the DPUs first.
+In the event of failure to graceful shutdown will force shutdown.
+    * Then the switch will power down itself gracefully (NPU/Chassis)

 * The DPU must provide additional information such as reboot cause, timestamp, etc as explained in the scheme once it boots its OS to DPU_STATE table.
 * When the DPU reboots itself, should log the reboot cause and update the previous-reboot-cause field in the ChassisStateDB when it boots up again
 * The reboot-cause history should provide a holistic view of the reboot cause of the SmartSwitch host CPU, the reboot-cause of all the DPUs